bvschaik/julius/RUNNING.md

 Physical USB mice and keyboards are supported.
 All keyboards seem to work.
 Not all mice work.
 A mouse compatibility list is available [here](https://docs.google.com/spreadsheets/d/1Drbo5-QuSX901MwtOytSMuqRGxeIkq2HELM806I9dj0/edit#gid=0)

+## Command line options

+Julius supports some command-line options.
+Its usage is:

+    $ julius [ARGUMENTS] [DATA_DIR]

+`[ARGUMENTS]` can be the following:

+* `--display-scale NUMBER`

+    Optional.
+Scales the entire Julius application by a factor of `NUMBER`.
+Useful for high-dpi systems.

+    `NUMBER`can be any number between `0.5` and `5`.
+The default is `1`.

+* `--cursor-scale NUMBER`

+    Optional.
+Scales the mouse cursor by a factor of `NUMBER`.
+Cursor scaling is independent of display scaling.

+    `NUMBER` can only be set to `1`, `1.5`or `2`.
+The default is `1`.

+`[DATA_DIR]` Is the location of the Caesar 3 asset files.

+If `[DATA_DIR]` is not provided, Julius will try to load the asset files from the directory where it is installed.

+If the files are not found, it will check if a previous valid directory was stored in the internal preferences and load the asset files from that directory.

+If Julius still fails to load the assets, it will ask you to point to a valid directory.